 Anawhata is a beach on the coast of New Zealand to the west of Auckland.
 Due to it's accessibility only by foot, it is one of West Auckland's less popular beaches.

-Radius from Auckland; 40 km (50 minutes drive).
-Piha, Karekare and Whatipu are to the south of Anawhata.
-To the north are Te Henga (Bethells Beach) and Muriwai.
+It's situated 40 km (50 minutes drive) from Auckland.
+Piha, Karekare and Whatipu are to the south of Anawhata Beach and you'll pass them on the road to Anawhata.
+To the north are Te Henga (Bethells Beach), and Muriwai.

-Local iwi (tribe) Te Kawerau and Maki have been occupying this area for hundreds of years, and many settlements and fortifications have been built.
+Local iwi (tribe) Te Kawerau and Maki have been occupying this area for hundreds of years, and many settlements and fortifications have been built in the area.

 The Auckland Tramping Club used the Anawhata stream for a day trip back in 1966.
 Trampers were dropped off in the hills above the stream, and were picked up by an old bus several hours later from the beach.